The Ultimate K-Swap Installation Guide

 Quite often, the OEM plastic housings become brittle over time and, depending on the location of your radiator, may not 100% line up with your K-Swap coolant hoses.

-For this, we would always go towards T7Design as they are 3d scanned to perfectly fit first time, and use OEM thermostats so that they will operate the same as the factory system.
+For a thermostat housing, we would always go with T7Design, as they are 3D-scanned to fit perfectly the first time and use OEM thermostats, so they operate the same as the factory system.

-They also offer an optional fan switch port, another answer to the fan switch relocation problem.
+They also offer an optional fan-switch port, another solution to the fan-switch relocation problem if you haven't decided how to address it yet.

 The fact that they are 360-degree adjustable, available in black or raw, and can convert to AN16 if needed is a huge bonus!